adautev/maas-sdk-java/README.md

 token if authorization succeeded.
 Token is preserved in `session` so there is no need to save token elsewhere.

+### Proxy server support

+A proxy server can be used by calling the `useProxy(host, port)` method found in `MiraclClient`.
+Proxy support is handled by the standard [Java Networking API](https://docs.oracle.com/javase/8/docs/technotes/guides/net/proxies.html).
+You can consult the included code samples to see how proxy server configuration can be passed into your application.

 ### Problems and exceptions

 Each call to `MiraclClient` can raise `MiraclException`. `MiraclException` can be